 Celebrated at the start of autumn, the king of seasons, both Dashain and Tihar offer a chance to relax and recuperate for people all over the nation.
 Families gather together, taking a well-needed break to welcome the festival with a blast.
-As such, the following read introduces two of these biggest festivals in Nepal.
+As such, the following read introduces two of these biggest festivals of Nepal.

 Dashain is the celebration of the victory of good over bad.
-A society where women are already placed at a high pedestal and worshipped as a blessing to any household, Dashain celebrates the nine forms of Durga- the mother of the universe.
+A society where women are already placed at a high pedestal and worshipped.
+As a blessing to any household, Dashain celebrates the nine forms of Durga- the mother of the universe.

 Also known as Kali, Adi- Shakti, and Parvati, Durga is the symbol of nature, a divine being that gave birth to all the gods which Hindus worship.
-Families from all over gather visit each other, to enjoy the festival of Dashain.
+Families from all over gather to visit each other, to enjoy the festival of Dashain.
 Elders put tika on the foreheads of young ones and bless them with a long and happy life.
 Guests are welcomed in the house with a feast and each day is a different kind of celebration.

 Ghatasthapana, the first day of Dashain commences with the ritual of planting the seeds of barley, wheat, or maize, on a banana leaf filled with mud.
 After 10 days, the sprouts of these seeds are used as Jamara on the day of Vijaya Dashami.
 A copper pot is covered in cow dung and one by one wheat is put all over it to symbolize a good harvest.
 Especially in hilly regions where agriculture is still the main occupation; the seed is a wish for nature to help them with the year’s harvest.

 It is the fifth and one of the most important days of Dashain.
 On this day, nine types of flowers along with their leaves are offered to the sprouts as a sign of respect.
-It also believed that the nine flowers welcome the respective goddesses associated with them.
+It is also believed that the nine flowers welcome the respective goddesses associated with them.
 Traditionally, this ritual started after the army personnel fire auspicious air-shots at Tudhikhel.